Nordicwebteamvue/vsf-payment-klarna/README.md

 ##### Plugins

+If you need to extend this library you most likely don't need to fork it, just create a plugin!

 There's a few default plugins already made.
-See [plugins](packages/payment-klarna/plugins).
+See the [plugins folder](packages/payment-klarna/plugins) for README and inspiration.

 ### Backend